davorg/dmp/chapters/chapter11.md

 many places to match our terminals.
 This is useful because the names of the sections and the keys and values in each section can be any valid word.
-In this example we are saying that they must all be a string made up of Perl’s word characters. !!!
-FOOTNOTE 2 That is, alphanumeric characters and the underbar character.!!!
+In this example we are saying that they must all be a string made up of Perl’s word characters (that is, alphanumeric characters and the underbar character).

 ### Parser actions and the @item array